Have you sent a wrong order and the customer’s angry? Or maybe the service wasn’t good enough, and you fear you might lose a client?

 The trick is to take full ownership of the mistake.
 If you say things like “Sorry, but…,” or “Sorry, if you felt…”—you may as well kiss your customers goodbye.
 It sounds dismissive and can cause another negative backlash.

-Use live chat to say sorry to your customers
+Use live chat to apologize to your customers in real-time

 2. Explain what happened (not an excuse)